scala/scala3/docs/docs/reference/common-declarations.md

 }
 ```

-The `common` definition of `fromString` is abstract in trait `Text`.
+The `common` method `fromString` is abstract in trait `Text`.
 It is defined in the implementing companion object of `FlatText`.
 By contrast, the `fromStrings` method in trait Text is concrete, with an implementation referring to the abstract `fromString`.
 It is inherited by the companion object `FlatText`.
 So the following are legal:

 ```scala
 val txt1 = FlatText.fromString("hello")